 Currently, I live in Central Florida and it is pretty flat.
-There are plenty more of swamps than there are mountains nearby.
+There are plenty more swamps than there are mountains nearby.
 Well perhaps, there are one to two outdoor bouldering places which you can find on www.mountainproject.com.
 I learned to rock climb at an indoor gym in Longwood, Florida called Aiguille.
 Wahoo!!!
 When I shared with my relatives and friends of my rock climbing experiences, they usually envisioned me climbing on rocks outdoor.
-Little did they know that I did not have the experience of outdoor climbing until summer of 2016.
+Little did they know that I did not have the experience of outdoor climbing until the summer of 2016.
 Hee hee hee…

 The guide tested us on an easy outdoor route to see what we can climb.
 He also taught us a process called “cleaning sport anchors” where you would clean the anchors and remove the anchor equipment at the end of a climb for every route.
 This procedure was complicated and I was so glad to have an opportunity to learn it.
 I definitely need to repeat learning this process many more times to stick it in my head.
-It is something not to take lightly because many accidents occur when we skip steps or fail to have a back up system in an anchor-cleaning sequence.
+It is something not to take lightly because many accidents occur when we skip steps or fail to have a backup system in an anchor-cleaning sequence.

 Before we could climb, the weather did not hold out.
 A huge downfall descended upon us and we were totally soaked.
 I thought we were done for the day.
 However, there was a cave nearby which was totally shaded from the rain.
 I totally recommend hiring a local guide for your first handful of times outdoor climbing.
 There were a lot of safety procedures that I needed to be aware of as well as applying them to my climbing routines.
-Not only the local guide helped me with the setup of our climbs, they led us to the sweet and fun spots that I would not figure out on my own as a novice climber which saved us a lot of time.
+Not only the local guide helped me with the setup of our climbs, but they also led us to the sweet and fun spots that I would not figure out on my own as a novice climber which saved us a lot of time.

 totally challenged and exhausted by the fifth route.
 I learned a lot and totally recommend for all to seek out CMRC (Chiang Mai Rock Climbing Adventures) if you ever travel to Chiang Mai, Thailand.
 The staff at CMRC was very nice and friendly.
-The guide was a great climber and he was very knowledgeable of the area.
+The guide was a great climber and he was very knowledgeable about the area.

-Several things I learned about outdoor climbing: always have two to three different back up system just in case your first one fails and always climb with a partner.
+Several things I learned about outdoor climbing: always have two to three different backup system just in case your first one fails and always climb with a partner.
 Two pairs of eyes are better than one.
-All in all we had amazing and safe climbs in Chiang Mai, Thailand.
+All in all, we had amazing and safe climbs in Chiang Mai, Thailand.